DomFord/domford.net/content/_index.md

 +++
-title = "Homepage"
+title = "Dom Ford"

-description = "Homepage"
+description = "Home of games researcher Dom Ford"

 # Whether to sort pages by "date", "weight", or "none".
 More on that below
 sort_by = "none"